 Would you believe it if we said that Christmas is the perfect time of year to leave your family behind, forget the parties and gatherings and Christmas shopping, and Christmas markets and go to rehab?

 However, if you’re struggling with alcohol, drugs, or any type of addiction, it could be the best time of year for you to go for rehab treatment.
-Not only will you give yourself an opportunity to escape a challenging and trigger-filled environment but you create an opportunity to get ahead on your New Year’s resolutions and begin the new year with a fresh start.
+Not only will you allow yourself to escape a challenging and trigger-filled environment but you create an opportunity to get ahead on your New Year’s resolutions and begin the new year with a fresh start.

 For many, Christmas can be a sad and emotional time of year.
-It can mean painful memories of past Christmases, a heightened sense of lonliness and isolation, a time of grief for lost loved ones.
-It can also be a stressful time of year for those who are struggling with their mental health and juggling other priorities around work and children and family.
+It can mean painful memories of past Christmases, a heightened sense of loneliness and isolation, and a time of grief for lost loved ones.
+It can also be a stressful time of year for those who are struggling with their mental health and juggling other priorities around work children and family.

 On this basis Christmas might be the best time of year to join a residential rehab treatment programme for your own health and the personal safety of yourself and others.

 Join us at Castle Craig this Christmas

 Good Reasons to Spend Christmas in an Alcohol Rehab